Climate-Data-Dynamics/climate-data-dynamics.github.io/index.md

 {% capture text %}

-We carry out fundamental research into the role of the ocean and water in the changing climate using cutting edge data science methods combined with physically based theory and numerical modelling.
+We carry out fundamental research into the role of the ocean and water in the changing climate using cutting edge data science methods combined with process based theory and numerical modelling.

 {%
   include button.html